 Biomedical Physics 2

-PH2002 is a semester module in German or English language at Master’s level which is offered in summer semester.
+PH2002 is a semester module in German or English language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for Biophysics